artnc/personal-website/src/blog/_posts/2020-11-01-ring-calls-vibrate-notifications-android.md

 ---
-h1: Ring Calls and Vibrate Notifications on Android
 layout: post
-pagetitle: Ring Calls and Vibrate Notifications on Android
+title: Ring Calls and Vibrate Notifications on Android
-tags: []
 ---

 I want calls to ring audibly, and I want notifications to vibrate silently.